qq7te/radical-product/src/_posts/2023-02-20-product-led-transformation.markdown

 ![Batman releases]({{site.baseurl}}/img/batman1.png)
 _Batman releases over and over again_

 After the disaster of Batman & Robin, DC needed to do better.
 But instead of rethinking their product, what did they release?
 Another Batman movie.
 But at least Batman Begins (starring Christian Bale) was significantly better, and DC followed that up with The Dark Knight and The Dark Knight Rises.
-Perhaps once that series was done, they would release something different?
+Perhaps once that series was done, they would take a crack at something new?

 ![More Batman releases]({{site.baseurl}}/img/batman2.png)
 _DC stuck to the theme of Batman forever..._